Ferrodraco: Size and distinguishing traits

 Ferrodraco had a wingspan of 4 m and weighed 10 kg.

 The describing authors indicated two autapomorphies (distinguishing traits) that Ferrodraco had.
 The first tooth pair in both the premaxillae of the snout and in the front lower jaws is smaller than the other front teeth.
-The fourth to seventh tooth pairs are smaller than the third and eight pair.
+The fourth to seventh tooth pairs are smaller than the third and eighth pair.

 Additionally, a unique combination is present of traits that in themselves are not unique.
 The front edge of the premaxilla is flattened and triangular.
 The first tooth pair in the premaxillae is directed vertically and is slightly set-off to above from the jawline.
 The front parts of the upper and lower jaws are not expanded sideways.
 The rear teeth are directed vertically, gradually declining in size.
 The tooth sockets are swollen relative to the outer wall of the jaw bones.
 The snout bears a premaxillary crest, the front edge of which continues the line of the snout tip, steeply rising under an angle of 60 degrees, and ending in a rounded crest top.